-- (a) Enter at all reasonable times any Council premises or land. - (b) Have access to all records, documents and correspondence relating to any financial and other transactions of the Council. - (c) Require and receive such explanations as are necessary concerning any matter under examination. - (d) Require any employee of the Council to produce cash, stores, equipment or any other Council property under his or her control.
+- (a) Enter at all reasonable times any Council premises or land. - (b) Have access to all records, documents and correspondence relating to any financial and other transactions of the Council. - (c) Require and receive such explanations as are necessary concerning any matter under examination. - (d) Require any employee of the Council to produce cash, stores, equipment, or any other Council property under their control.

 The Chief Internal Auditor has free and unfettered access to the Council's Chief Executive, and Convener of the Board.
-The Chief Internal Auditor has the right to report direct to Council in any instance where he or she deems it inappropriate to report direct to the Chief Officer - Governance, Chief Executive, or Audit, Risk and Scrutiny Committee.
+The Chief Internal Auditor has the right to report direct to Council in any instance where they deem it inappropriate to report direct to the Chief Officer - Governance, Chief Executive, or Audit, Risk and Scrutiny Committee.